SuchV/vgmtable/README.md

 ## Get Involved! 🙌

 Interested in contributing to VGMTable?
-Check my Profile!
+Get my contacts from my Profile!

 ## Let's Roll for Initiative! 🎲